vijayadurgagotla-lab/INSTALL-SCRIPT-GENERATOR-SD-07-/README.md

 Live Demo
 https://www.loom.com/share/77d82a84008f4053847b6f9cfea1214a
-To run this project the user need to genereate there own API key.
+Generate your API key to run this project.

 # Features